Herrick and Marie made plans to meet at a restaurant in Inlet, where Marie lived.

 "I've got one of those faces," Herrick said.

-Pat took their drink order and disappeared into the kitchen, no doubt to gossip with the cook about Marie's date.
+They ordered drinks and Pat disappeared into the kitchen, no doubt to gossip with the cook about Marie's date.

 A sudden shyness seized Marie.
 She pretended to be engrossed in the menu.
 She knew that she ought to say something, but couldn’t find words.
-She reminded herself that they had once been the closest of friends, that they used to talk for hours.
-But even though he looked like himself, he was a stranger.
+She reminded herself that, besides being lovers, they had once been the closest of friends.
+They'd talk for hours, about everything and anything.

-Herrick said, "So do you live here all year round?"
+"So you live in Inlet year round?"
+Herrick asked.

 "Fifth Lake.
-It's a tiny little cabin.
+It's a tiny little shack.
 Low ceilings.
 You'd have to duck your head to walk through the door."

 "A hobbit house?"